bu-icsg/FlexFilt/README.md

 # FlexFilt
 Flexible Instruction Filtering for Security.
+Note: FlexFilt will be officially released soon.
+This document is provided for ACSAC artifact evaluation.

 ## Overview
 In this document, we provide a guideline for running experiments on FlexFilt.
 For more details on FlexFilt please refer to our paper.
 We run our experiments on the Xilinx Zynq Zedboard FPGA and use a modified Linux kernel 4.15 to provide the support for our hardware.
+You can find the source code for our test programs in the code folder.
+The evaluation folder includes the binaries for running the tests on the baseline and FlexFilt configurations.

 ## Accessing the experiment environment
 To simplify the process of testing FlexFilt, we provide you with access to our FPGA boards.